Digital Nomads – what is your definition of this new phenomenon? Do you consider yourself one?

 About the author

 Rayna Tzvetkova is a marketing and digital communications professional.
-She has worked for ING, DDB, Groupama , and as a digital nomad for SDSD, Cargill, Advent Group, and currently for Croud.
+She has worked for ING, DDB, Groupama, and as a digital nomad for SDSD, Cargill, and Croud.
 Since 2008 she has been keeping a personal blog on topics that inspire her – books, travel, people.
 She loves working and travelling and deeply believes that people are more productive when they are happier at work.
 Rayna recently started an HR innovation category on her blog.
 In her view the recruitment market needs disrupting, allowing for flexible work arrangements.

 The interview in Bulgarian can be found here >>>